 “Where I live”

 Bald eagles are found across Canada, the United States, and northern Mexico.
 They typically live in forested areas near rivers, lakes, or marshes where they can find fish.
 Haines, Alaska prides itself on being home to the largest concentration of bald eagles in the world.
-See this majestic bird in Polar Bear Watch at the Maryland Zoo.
+Bald eagles also live in Maryland year round, mostly along the Chesapeake Bay and its tributaries.

 “How I live there”

 Bald eagles are often seen alone or in pairs, soaring high in the sky, perched on deadfall at the top of a tree or cliff, scanning for prey below.
 In winter, they often gather in large numbers along the coast, hunting by day and roosting together at night.

 These raptors are big, strong, opportunistic predators.
 Fish are their staple food, and they tend to swoop down and snatch fish in their talons from the water’s surface.
 They go after many other kinds of food as well, including birds, crustaceans, amphibians, reptiles, and small mammals.
 They hunt, scavenge, and even harass and steal prey from other animals such as osprey and otter.